 A disposable razor as the name suggests is meant to be used for a few shaves until it loses its ability to properly shave your hair.
 While you might get more than one good shave out of your disposable razor you will eventually have to get a new one because a dull disposable razor can be harsh on your skin.
 So when exactly are you supposed to change your disposable razor and how long do they actually last?

 A disposable razor can be used until it becomes too dull and uncomfortable to shave with.
-The most you can expect a disposable razor to last is for 8 shaves and at the minimum, you can use a disposable razor for at least 3 shaves.
-High quality and more expensive disposable razors stay sharp after multiple shaves while cheap and low-quality ones start showing signs of dullness even after a single shave.
+You should expect a disposable razor to last from 3 to 8 shaves.
+High quality and more expensive disposable razors stay sharp even after multiple shaves, while cheap and low-quality ones start showing signs of dullness even after a single shave.

 Everyone has different shaving habits and different types of hairs which makes it difficult to specify how long a disposable razor is going to last.
 If you thoroughly clean and dry a disposable razor after a shave it is going to stay sharp for longer compared to if you simply leave a razor wet and full of hair particles.
 In this article, we are going to let you know what factors determine how long a disposable razor is going to last and how you can make a disposable razor last longer.

 As we previously mentioned, a disposable razor is going to last for an average of 5 shaves if it is a decent quality razor and not a really cheap one.
 With that being said there are a few factors that affect the useful life of a disposable razor which are as follows: